 You will need to know your:

 Review Our Example

-RebelMouse has API documentation and guides, but we know that the most helpful thing for any developer is working examples.
-For this reason, we've provided multiple examples for you to review.
+RebelMouse has API documentation and guides that you should get acquainted with first, but we know that the most helpful thing for any developer is ultimately a working example.
+For this reason, we've provided a WordPress example for you to review.

 In the docker container, you will see three main elements:

 - Data storage to keep processed data (MongoDB) between operations

 - Scripts that use our public API and explain all the migration steps